 HAHA, but seriously.

 It’s easy to get criticized when you write down ANYTHING parenting-related, especially if you are doing something counter-cultural.
 Tensions around education are high in this country, and I think it necessary to spell out that I am no stranger to academics.
 I don’t claim to be an expert on classical education, but I have years of experience in it, both as a student and as a teacher.
 I was never a Montessori certified teacher, but I’ve spent 100s of hours observing it across a few different states and read countless books, so I feel I at least have a large sampling size.
-I am probably weakest in my knowledge of public school education, as I was only homeschooled through it (aka, we used their textbooks and went on field trips with them), but I have plenty of friends who teach in the public schools and I make a point to pick their brains about what they’ve seen, observed, etc.
+I am probably weakest in my knowledge of public school education, as I was only homeschooled through it (aka, we used their textbooks and went on field trips with them), but I have plenty of friends who teach in the public schools and I also get most of the work perks for teachers that my current school offers.

 I started my education at a small christian school for K and 1st.
 At my Kindergarten entrance exam I read the teacher’s instructions back to her upside down from across the table.
 This wasn’t a surprise to my parents, since I’d already finished “Little House in the Big Woods” on the preschool playground instead of playing with the other kids (I was already an introvert loner who loved books more than people!).
 I wrote my first chapter book when I was 6.